ntlg72/etl-ws-1/README.md

 ## Overview

-This project involves efficient data management and advanced visualization techniques.
 Starting with a CSV file containing candidate data from selection processes, an application was developed to migrate this data into a relational database.
-Detailed analysis was performed on the database-stored data, and various insightful chart visualizations were generated.
+Then a detailed analysis was performed on the database-stored data, and various insightful chart visualizations were generated.

 Technologies utilized in this project include: